 Do not post about the accident on social media.
 In fact, don't post anything about your personal life on social media following the accident.
 Insurance companies prowl social media accounts and could use something as innocent as going out to dinner with your spouse to show that your injuries are not as bad as you allege.

-If you suffered injuries or lost a loved one in a Wisconsin motor vehicle accident, contact us at Nicolet Law Accident & Injury Lawyers by calling (715) 377-2141 and get your free case evaluation from our car accident lawyers.
+If you suffered injuries or lost a loved one in a Wisconsin motor vehicle accident, contact us at Nicolet Law Accident & Injury Lawyers by calling (715) 377-2141 for your free case evaluation with our personal injury lawyers today.